johnnylee-sde/jekyll-now/_posts/2016-11-28-Fast-numeric-string-to-int.md

 The first response's solution resembles my algorithm.

-The third response's solution is impressive:
+The third response's solution by a user named bormand is impressive:

 ```
 str.a = (str.a & 0x0F0F0F0F0F0F0F0F) * 2561 >> 8;